Getting WordPress Running

 Let's Encrypt

-By specifying your e-mail address after "--email", you agree to use Let's Encrypt.
+By specifying your e-mail address after "--email", you agree to use Let's Encrypt. - Let’s Encrypt is an SSL/TLS server certificate with domain authentication.

 Due to the authentication mechanism, to use Let’s Encrypt it is necessary that the FQDN obtained can be resolved, and that "http" access not be required for authentication.

-In addition, there are restrictions on the use of Let's Encrypt on a domain-by-domain basis, and FQDNs granted by the cloud when creating a virtual machine cannot be used.
+In addition, there are restrictions on the use of Let's Encrypt on a domain-by-domain basis, and FQDNs granted by the cloud when creating a virtual machine cannot be used. - If you specify "--noemail" and do not obtain an SSL certificate, you can later obtain a Let’s Encrypt SSL certificate using the "kusanagi ssl" command after provisioning is complete.

 For more information, see the "kusanagi ssl" document below.